-Skretting India Expands Operations with New Shrimp and Fish Feed Production Site in Surat | www.lokmattimes.com
+Skretting India expands operations with new shrimp and fish feed production site in Surat | www.lokmattimes.com

 Skretting, a division of The Netherlands-based Nutreco, the leader in animal and aqua nutrition, which is a subsidiary of SHV Holdings N.V., a family-owned Dutch multinational, has manufacturing footprints in 18 countries and produces 3 million MT of feed annually for more than 60 species from hatching to harvest, with global leading position in salmon and shrimp.

-The facility was inaugurated by Dr. Sanjeev Balyan, Hon’ble Minister of State of Fisheries, Animal Husbandry and Dairying, and Mr. Michiel van Erkel, Agriculture Counsellor for India and Sri Lanka, Embassy of the Kingdom of the Netherlands.
+The facility was inaugurated by Dr Sanjeev Balyan, Hon'ble Minister of State of Fisheries, Animal Husbandry and Dairying, and Michiel van Erkel, Agriculture Counsellor for India and Sri Lanka, Embassy of the Kingdom of the Netherlands.

 Spread over an area of 20,000 sq mt and built with an investment of EUR 18.5 million (Rs.
 165 crore approximately), the facility will cater to both shrimp and fish cultures.
 The shrimp cultures will include white tiger and black tiger, while fish cultures will include Indian major carps, and high-value fish like snakehead, seabass, etc.